My name is Matt Reily, we bought our house in Abilene two days before Christmas 2017 with Jodi Hankins of Coldwell Banker APEX.

 My dad is an AHigh grad (which I didn't even know until we moved here, crazy) & my father in-law retired from Dyess.

 I have enjoyed being here, getting involved with the Swenson House Historical Society Board of Trustees & projects with local high school & college athletics events.

 I learned a lot in the process of moving from a major market to the Big Country when we were searching for a home of our own.
 Many things are the same everywhere, but many things are not.
-I am enjoying finally getting around to fully implementing some of my ideas!
+I am enjoying finally getting around to fully implementing some of my ideas for photography & marketing!

-As a motorcycle mechanic in 2005 I realized my Ebay ads for bike parts exponentially increased when I used a better picture & put whatever I was selling on my work bench or tool box.
+As a motorcycle mechanic in 2005 I realized my Ebay ads for bike parts exponentially increased when I used a better picture & put whatever I was selling on my work bench all cleaned up & professional looking with my tool box in the background.
 Rather than a crummy picture on my carpet at home.
-Consumers were trained overnight on the internet, young & old, to instantaneously analyze who was selling this product, should I trust them & what is the risk?
+Consumers have been trained overnight using the internet, young & old, to instantaneously analyze who is selling this product, should I trust them & what is the risk?

 I tried making websites back before all these "drag & drop" full services.
 I loved the creativity, I felt I was really great at strategy & marketing.
 I wasn't particularly great at the sales part of the business & business owners on a tight budget were a tough sell on social media.
 It's easy for them to get burned.
 Honestly, not much has changed over the years, my sales skills have slightly improved, maybe;)

 I was turned down with a particular client & I lost my momentum on online marketing & services.